-With the GAIN control, you turn the instrument on/ off and select the signal strength.
+With the GAIN control, you turn the instrument On/Off and select the signal strength.
 You might expect increased signal strength to always find more at greater depths.
-However, high ground mineralization will "bounce" the signal back and mask good targets.
-It is therefore necessary to ADJUST the GAIN to give you the maximum allowable GAIN without masking targets or overloading the circuit and at the same time allowing you to operate the detector with a constant faint threshold hum so that faint signals (deep or small targets) can be detected.
+However, high ground mineralization will mask good targets.
+It is therefore necessary to adjust GAIN to give you the maximum allowable signal strength without masking targets or overloading the circuit and at the same time allowing you to operate the detector with a constant faint threshold hum so that faint signals (deep or small targets) can be detected.